ansilo-data/ansilo/docs/Pitching.md

  - Ansilo democratises enterprise data management
  - We make enterprise data management cheaper and faster
  - We make enterprise data management efficient

+ Longer version:

+ - We make enterprise data management efficient by distributing the workload across teams.

 ## What is your company going to make?
 Please describe your product and what it does or will do.